SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 The model is used to evaluate certain actions over a fixed time horizon by simulating the environment.
 This simulation is used several times with different actions at each interaction with the real world to find the optimal actions in the time horizon window.
 The first control of the time horizon is then used for the next action in the real world.
-In traditional control theory, the model is a mathematical model obtained from theory.
+In traditional control theory, the model is a mathematical model obtained from expert knowledge.
 Here, the model is a Gaussian process that learns from observed data.

 Gaussian processes are used to predict the change of states as a function of states and actions.
-The predictions have the form of a distribution, which also allows the uncertainty of these predictions.
+The predictions are a multidimensional gaussian distribution, which allows to get the uncertainty of these predictions.
 Gaussian processes are defined by a mean and covariance function, and store previous points (states(t), actions(t), (states(t+1) - states(t))) in memory.
 To compute new predictions, the covariance between the new points and the points stored in memory is calculated, which allows, with a little mathematics, to get the predicted distribution.